We’re here to help you get your life back on track after your transport accident.

 How much we will pay

 There is a limit to how much we will pay for each service.
-If your service costs more than our maximum rate, you will need to pay the difference.
+If your service costs more than our maximum rate, you may need to pay the difference.

-For a list of rates, see: TAC Attendant Care Fee Schedule.
+For the list of rates for providers who have met our minimum standards and registration requirements, see: TAC Attendant Care Fee Schedule.

 If you are in receipt of individualised funding and utilising attendant care, see: Individualised Funding and Financial independence.